 Intergenerational programs are defined here as programs, policies, and practices that increase cooperation, interaction, and exchange between people of different generations, allowing them to share their talents and resources, and support each other in relationships that benefit both the individuals and their community.

-New in 2022, there are two levels of recognition:
+There are two levels of recognition:

 Programs that are selected to receive either designation will receive: